 Field-hunting tip

-Look in pegmatites country — that is the host setting where rainbow moonstone typically forms.
+Look in pegmatites country, the host setting where rainbow moonstone typically forms.
 If you start seeing quartz, muscovite, biotite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.